madetech/learn/core-skills/c-sharp-and-dotnet/README.md

 ## Summary
 ### Mantis Shrimp
 1. Can set up a working project in .NET using an IDE
-2. Can install and manage dependancies for the project
+2. Can install and manage dependencies for the project
 3. Can create and run unit tests using a test framework
 4. Understands basic concepts of the C# language and ecosystem